acend/helm-basics-training/content/en/docs/05/_index.md

 #### YAML

 YAML has some strict formatting rules.
 Check if all files conform to these rules.
-There is a bad formatting in the ingress.yaml resource Template.
+There is a bad formatting in the `ingress.yaml` template.
 Use the `helm template -s templates/ingress.yaml . --debug | cat -n -` command to render the ingress template.
-Be aware that the first two lines (`---` YAML directive marker and the `# Source: error-chart/templates/ingress.yaml` YAML comment are not counted)
+Be aware that the first two lines (`---` YAML directive marker and the `# Source: error-chart/templates/ingress.yaml` YAML comment are not considered).

 #### Kubernetes resource definitions